Celebrating Women Who Tell Our Stories

 Women-Only Nature Trips

 A Women in the Wild adventure is a unique opportunity to reflect on intimate discoveries in nature among the camaraderie of women from all walks of life.
 You’ll return home enriched by awe-inspiring wildlife encounters and with a new respect for the women who have been pivotal in understanding life on our planet.
-From the Canadian Arctic to Mexico’s monarchs, check out our slate of upcoming expeditions through a female lens:
+From the Canadian Arctic to Mexico’s monarchs, check out our slate of upcoming expeditions through a female lens!

-Nat Hab’s first foray into trips for women, led by women, was on a 7-day Aurora & the Arctic departure in February 2020 to view the northern lights above Churchill, Manitoba.
+Nat Hab’s first foray into trips for women, led by women, was on a 7-day Northern Lights & Arctic Exploration departure in February 2020 to view the northern lights above Churchill, Manitoba.
 “This trip is all about learning what it took for women to survive the Canadian Arctic.
 It’s about expanding our knowledge of natural history and science, and most importantly, it’s about discovering what we’re capable of alongside like-minded individuals.
 Put simply, it’s the trip the women Expedition Leaders of Nat Hab have always wanted to take themselves!” exclaims Van Dinther.

 Recognizing Churchill’s history as an 18th-century fur-trading post—and as a place of human occupation dating back nearly 4,000 years—the trip brings to light life on the tundra through dog sledding excursions and traditional skills workshops, including sewing footwear, snowshoeing and igloo-building.
 Travelers meet women who run wilderness trap lines, conduct research at the Churchill Northern Studies Center and orchestrate modern-day Arctic expeditions.